FAQ

 • Not be dishonorably discharged from the armed forces.

-• Not have engaged in a pattern of behavior, documented in public record,
+• Not have engaged in a pattern of behavior, documented in public record, that causes the sheriff to have reasonable belief that the applicant presents a danger to themselves or others.

-• Not have been adjudged mentally incompetent or released from a mental health
+• Not have been adjudged mentally incompetent or released from a mental health facility for five years prior to the application.

-• Not be the respondent in a valid full order of protection currently in
+• Not be the respondent in a valid full order of protection currently in effect.

 • Comply with the training requirements of the bill.

-What is the live fire qualification criteria?
+Q: What is the live fire qualification criteria?

 You may carry any concealable weapon that is in your legal possession.
 The law states that if you are legal to be in possession of the weapon, it is legal to carry it as your concealed carry weapon.

-Where else is my Missouri Concealed Carry endorsement valid?
+Q: Where else is my Missouri Concealed Carry endorsement valid?

 A map and a list showing which states recognize Missouri concealed-carry endorsements can be found at the Missouri Attorney General’s website.